Err0-io/err0agent/README.md

 ### Full mode

-A step by step guide is available on the <a href="https://bit.ly/3Sv4dLV">err0</a> platform, which details each step:
+A step by step guide is available on the <a href="https://www.err0.io/how-to">err0</a> platform, which details each step:
  1. Create a numbering policy
  2. Add a project to the numbering policy
  3. Run the agent, in sandbox mode, on your code to insert error codes
  4. Test & tweak the agent configuration to reach your objective
  5. Disable sandbox mode and commit error codes
  6. Run the agent  `err0-check.sh` command to mark the error codes as committed
- 7. Create a software (ie. product or service)
- 8. Track your software versions, to access error codes diff
- 9. Contribute knowledge and publish knowledge base on your error codes
- 10. Use error code contexts to keep track of how frequently error codes are occuring

 <a href="https://asciinema.org/a/564800?t=02" target="_blank"><img src="https://asciinema.org/a/564800.svg" /></a>